Menu

 Personal, Social and Emotional Development

-This term the focus will be on using the resources and following the rules and routines in Nursery independently.
-Children will be able to follow 2-part instructions.
-They will enjoy talking to their peers and teachers and begin to engage more with the Reception children.
-We will also continue with our Growth Mindset characters, including ‘Have a go Joe’ and ‘Choosing Chimp’.
+This term the focus will be on using the environment’s resources with a clear purpose in mind, becoming more responsible for themselves and their belongings and following the rules and routines in Nursery independently.
+They will be developing listening skills, and encouraging children to listen to one another when participating in play, small group and whole class focus.
+Children will now be able to share and take turns without been told to.
+They will also be confident to enjoy talking to their teachers and the Reception children.
+We will also continue with our Growth Mindset characters, including ‘Perservering Parrot’.

 Physical Development